TephrocactusMYC/TREO/README.md

 |**Number of Tokens**|183|212|

 This approach even improved the runtime efficiency of **llama2.c** inside the TEE!

+# Another Part
+This research also resulted in a patent.
+Due to practical considerations, the contents covered by the patent are not open-sourced for now.
+You can learn about this part of the work through the patent document included in [this repository](https://github.com/TephrocactusMYC/OTEC).

 # How to use
 **Update**: It is currently confirmed that this code can run stably on version 4.2.0, but there are many issues with version 4.4.0.